 ActiveMQ excels at complex enterprise integrations and is JMS based, also integrating with a wide variety of systems through its extensive native protocol support and allowing additional integrations through Camel when necessary.
 ActiveMQ works well in single broker scenarios but also supports a wide variety of more complex architectures as needed.

-Get Training, Guidance, and Support for Your Message-Oriented Middleware
+Need Training, Guidance, and Support for Your Message-Oriented Middleware?